prashanthgrebel/k8s/README.md

 4) Kube-scheduler: identifying  the right node to place a container,  based on node resources and capacity.

 5) Kube-Controller Manager :
-     1) Node controller: Responsible for onboarding New nodes to cluster , handling situations when a node failure
+     1) Node controller: Responsible for onboarding New nodes to cluster, handling situations when a node failure
      2) Replication controller: Responsible for  a number of containers running all the time